Valley Head and Mentone in pictures

 Other historic places of Mentone

-Shown, from top left: The Hitching Post, at Saint Josephs on the Mountain Episcopal Church, Log Cabin Craft Village, Mentone Inn (c.
+Shown, from top left: The Hitching Post in 2020 (it burned down on February 2, 2023), at Saint Josephs on the Mountain Episcopal Church, Log Cabin Craft Village, Mentone Inn (c.
 1920s), and The Hitching Post.

 Please check out my posts featuring other nearby places of interest: